 The vaccination is particularly recommended for certain groups of people

-Influenza can make some people very ill and may even lead on to other serious conditions, such as lung inflammation.
+Influenza can make some people very ill and may even lead on to other serious conditions, such as pneumonia.
 It is therefore recommended that you get the vaccination.

 You are recommended to get the vaccination if any of the below apply to you:

-- You are pregnant (after week 16 or earlier if you have also been recommended the vaccination for another reason).
+- You are or have passed week 12 of your pregnancy, or earlier if you are also recommended a vaccine for any other reason.

 - You have diabetes.